James D. Walker

 M.S. and Ph.D. from Polytechnic University of Madrid

-Dr. Chocron has experience in low and high strain rate constitutive models for ceramics, metals and foams applied to analytical and numerical computations.
-An emphasis of his research has been the fundamental study of ballistic fabrics (woven and nonwoven) and composites.
-Dr. Chocron has been active in the field for more than 25 years, most of the time in Madrid and San Antonio but performing occasional research in other centers such as University of Oxford (England), US Army Natick (Massachusetts), Technion (Israel), and UT-Austin (Texas).
-Dr. Chocron has coauthored close to 50 technical papers in peer-reviewed journals and 100 full papers in proceedings.
+Dr. Chocron has experience in low and high strain rate testing and constitutive models for ceramics, composites, metals, and foams applied to analytical and numerical computations.
+An emphasis of his research has been the fundamental study of ballistic fabrics (woven and nonwoven) and composites, focusing on carbon-carbon the last few years.
+Dr. Chocron has been active in the field for almost 30 years, most of the time in Madrid and San Antonio but performing occasional research in other centers such as University of Oxford (England), US Army Natick (Massachusetts), Technion (Israel), and UT-Austin (Texas).
+Dr. Chocron now heads the Computational Mechanics Section.
+He has coauthored 60 technical papers in peer-review journals and 100+ full papers in proceedings.
 After co-chairing the International Ballistics Symposium in Tarragona, Spain, he joined the International Ballistics Society in April 2007 and became Treasurer and Secretary.
-Since 2017 he is the President of the Society.
-Dr. Chocron teaches as Adjoint Professor at the University of Texas at San Antonio, where he teaches continuum mechanics and other classes, and supervises a Ph.D. candidate.
+From 2017 to 2022 he served as the President of the Society.
+Dr. Chocron is Adjoint Professor at the University of Texas at San Antonio, where he teaches continuum mechanics and other classes, supervised a Ph.D. candidate and is advising other students.

 Stephen R. Beissel

-B.S. from The University of Washington; M.S. and Ph.D. from Northwestern University
+B.S. from The University of Washington and M.S. and Ph.D. from Northwestern University

 Dr. Beissel has more than 25 years of experience as a developer of finite-element software for computational solid mechanics.
-His primary role has been co-developer of the EPIC code, which models the dynamic large deformations and failure of solid materials subjected to the extreme loads from high-velocity impacts and explosive detonations, which is widely used throughout the DoD and the defense industry for the design of weapon systems and armor.
-Dr. Beissel has developed many of EPIC’s algorithms.
-Included among these are the formulations of elements, such as the cohesive elements for modeling failure along material interfaces, the shell and beam elements for modeling structural response, and the higher-order elements for modeling wave propagation.
-He recently developed new algorithms to enforce contact boundary conditions between higher-order elements, and to integrate the governing equations in time by implicit schemes for longer simulated durations.
-Dr. Beissel has also contributed algorithms that model the ballistic responses of materials, including ceramics, fabrics, and fiber-reinforced composites.
-He has improved the computational efficiency of EPIC by instrumenting the code with MPI algorithms for inter-processor communications, enabling parallel computations on both shared and distributed memory computer architectures.
-In addition to developing software, Dr. Beissel has been an active participant in the computational mechanics community, having contributed over 30 technical papers and frequently presenting his research at symposia.
+His primary role has been co-developer of the EPIC code, which models the dynamic large deformations and failure of solid materials subjected to the extreme loads from high-velocity impacts and explosive detonations, and which is widely used throughout the DoD and the defense industry for the design of weapon systems and armor.
+Dr. Beissel has developed many of EPIC’s algorithms, including those for elements, contact boundary conditions, time integration schemes, and the ballistic responses of materials such as ceramics, fabrics, and fiber-reinforced composites.
+Dr. Beissel has been an active participant in the computational mechanics community, having contributed over 40 technical papers and organized symposia on computational methods for impact and penetration.

 Alexander J. Carpenter